bamukhier/Metoerological-App/README.md

 1. Clone this repo and cd into it
 2. Backend Setup:
-    1. at prject root, setup virtualenv `py -m venv env`
+    * at prject root, setup virtualenv `py -m venv env`
-    2. `cd ./backend`
+    * `cd ./backend`
-    3. install required packages `pip install -r requirements.txt`
+    * install required packages `pip install -r requirements.txt`
-    4. run the backend server `py manage.py runserver`
+    * run the backend server `py manage.py runserver`
-    5. keep the terminal open as long as you want to keep using the app
+    * keep the terminal open as long as you want to keep using the app
 3. Frontend Setup:
-    1. open a new terminal
+    * open a new terminal
-    2. `cd ./frontend`
+    * `cd ./frontend`
-    3. install required packages (may take some time) `npm install`
+    * install required packages (may take some time) `npm install`
-    4. Using your Mateomatics API credentials, get your auth token from <https://login.meteomatics.com/api/v1/token>
+    * Using your Mateomatics API credentials, get your auth token from <https://login.meteomatics.com/api/v1/token>
         * if you don't have Mateomatics API account, [sign-up for a free test account](https://www.meteomatics.com/en/sign-up-weather-api-test-account/)
     5. add your auth token inside `frontend/.env` file, between quotation marks in `REACT_APP_MATEOMATICS_TOKEN` variable
     6. run the frontend server `npm run start`

+## Areas of Improvement
+Since this is a proof-of-concept app, it's by no means should be used in production.
+To optimize it for production, we could do the following for example:
+* Implement user & auth modules
+* Set validations in API routes and models, similar to what's been written in client-side
+* Write unit & e2e testing
+* Serve the frontend from the optimized `build` folder instead of the `src`
+* Streamline the responsiveness on mobile
+* ... and many more.